-The duration of a weed high can vary depending on the person, how they consume the weed, and the type of weed itself.
+How long a weed high lasts can vary depending on the person, how they consume the weed, and the type of weed itself.
+When smoking cannabis, the high typically lasts 1–4 hours.

 Weed is the general term for products that come from the